Who is the tour for?

 September 13, 2021: It's here that our expedition will be over.
 Flights home from Petropavlovsk anytime after 9:30 AM today.(B//)

-WEATHER: Kamchatka's climate is as diverse as its flora and fauna.
+The Weather: Kamchatka's climate is as diverse as its flora and fauna.
 There are four definite seasons on this peninsula (with warm summers and cool winters) but there are many different climatic zones depending on the latitude as well as on the closeness to the sea and even geo-thermal activity.
 So sometimes it's hard to predict temperature and rainfall.

 During the daytime temperatures rise up to 10–25° C (50–75° F), but overnight at our highest camps the temperature may drop slightly below freezing, to -5° C (23° F).
 You can expect it to be quite humid in some areas, and there can be lots of mosquitos at places (at Tolbachik volcano area, for example).
 Rain showers and even light snow is possible, especially in the mountains.